-1. Residential property in use/suitable to be used as a dwelling as at 1 Nov 2021
+Residential property in use/suitable to be used as a dwelling as at 1 November 2021

 For residential property in existence on 1 November 2021, a 2022 LPT return was due to be submitted to Irish Revenue by 10 November 2021 with details of the valuation of the property as at 1 November 2021.
 Where this return was made, no further return is due for 2023, 2024 or 2025 as the same valuation applies also to those years.
 Payment is however due on an annual basis.
-For 2024 LPT payments, the deadline is dependent on the payment method selected (details below).
+For 2025 LPT payments, the deadline is dependent on the payment method selected (details below).

-Residential property newly completed/built or becomes habitable after 1 November 2022 but on or before 1 November 2023
+Residential property newly completed/built or became habitable between 2 November 2021 and 1 November 2023